Moves by NCP, Congress, BJP leave Shiv Sena guessing

 New Delhi, Nov 20: The party that remains the most confused in Maharashtra today is the Shiv Sena.
 The party has been given no clarity about the formation of the government by the Congress and NCP, while the BJP has said a flat no to its demands.

 This has led to some of the MLAs of the Shiv Sena getting edgy and many still feel that the deal with the BJP would have been a better one.
-However the deal with the BJP is stuck on the 50:50 condition, which the Sena has been insistent on.
+However, the deal with the BJP is stuck on the 50:50 condition, which the Sena has been insistent on.

-The BJP on the other hand has made it clear that there shall be no such deal.
+The BJP, on the other hand, has made it clear that there shall be no such deal.
 A source tells OneIndia that there are still some within the Sena who are hopeful that the BJP may come around and go ahead with the deal.
 When asked about this, a top BJP source said, "nothing doing."

 As stalemate continues, Shiv Sena to hold crucial meeting on Friday